-- Phonics teaching through Read Write Inc. - Talk for Writing to extend vocabulary and to develop grammar, organisation and sequencing of writing. - Encouraging exposure to print and reading for pleasure - Whole school handwriting policy and scheme - Visual literacy resources eg. Phonics or word lists appropriate to children's stage of learning - Concrete and visual maths resources appropriate to children's stage or learning - Merits, 'writer of the week', 'Mathematician of the week' to recognise achievement and develop self-esteem - Recognition of a range of talents in 'Good Book' assemblies
+- Phonics teaching through Read Write Inc. - Talk for Writing to extend vocabulary and to develop grammar, organisation and sequencing of writing - Encouraging exposure to print and reading for pleasure - Whole school handwriting policy and scheme - Visual literacy resources e.g. phonics or word lists appropriate to children's stage of learning - Concrete and visual maths resources appropriate to children's stage of learning - Merits, 'Writer of the week, 'Mathematician of the week' to recognise achievement and develop self-esteem - Recognition of a range of talents in 'Good Book' assemblies